open-telemetry/oteps/text/0016-named-tracers.md

 * `redis-client` (in this case, `redis-client` has instrumented itself with the OpenTelemetry API)

 #### Tracer name / Meter name
-When it is acquired from the tracer/meter registry, the tracer/meter is assigned a name and a version which is the name and version of the reporting library that acquired the tracer.
+When it is acquired from the tracer/meter Provider, the tracer/meter is assigned a name and a version which is the name and version of the reporting library that acquired the tracer.
 In cases where a library has instrumented itself using the OpenTelemetry API, they may be the same.

 example: If the `http` library is being instrumented by a library with the name `io.opentelemetry.contrib.http`, then the tracer name is also `io.opentelemetry.contrib.http`.
 If that same `http` library has built-in instrumentation through use of the OpenTelemetry API, then the tracer name would be `http`.